-The effect of green tea polyphenols, particularly epigallocatechin-3-gallate, on the induction of apoptosis and cell cycle regulation in human and mouse carcinoma cells was investigated, with the conclusion that green tea may protect against cancer by causing cell cycle arrest and inducing apoptosis.
+The effect of green tea polyphenols, particularly epigallocatechin-3-gallate, on the induction of apoptosis and cell cycle regulation in human and mouse carcinoma showed conclusion that green tea may protect against cancer by causing cell cycle arrest and inducing apoptosis.
 A critical evaluation of the current scientific research on the effects of green tea polyphenols and their main ingredient EGCG on prostate cancer signalling pathways.

 Angiogenesis is critical in the formation and progression of tumours.
 Angiogenesis inhibition is the most critical stage in cancer prevention and treatment.
-Treatment of nude mice with EGCG, a component of green tea, inhibited the development, vascularity, and proliferation of human colon cancer xenografts in previous investigations.
+Treatment with EGCG, inhibited the development, vascularity, and proliferation of human colon cancer xenografts in previous investigations.

-Green tea constituent EGCG plays a crucial role in the inhibition of tumour cells by decreasing the activation of signalling pathways, consequently inhibiting breast cancer tumour development, proliferation, migration, and angiogenesis.
+Green tea constituent EGCG plays a crucial role in the inhibition of tumor cells by decreasing the activation of signaling pathways, consequently inhibiting breast cancer tumor development, proliferation, migration, and angiogenesis.

-Several other studies have been conducted to understand the cancer prevention effect of green tea by activation or inactivation of other genetic signalling pathways too.
+Other studies conducted to understand the effects of green tea by activation/inactivation of other genetic signaling pathways too showed good results.

-Several in vivo and in vitro studies have proven that green tea and its compounds, such as EGCG, have a health-promoting effect at a certain dose by modulating several biological functions.
+In vivo and in vitro studies prove that green tea compounds, have a health-promoting effect by modulating biological functions.
 Green tea/EGCG overdose, on the other hand, causes severe effects such as acute liver failure/hepatotoxicity due to changes in liver enzymes.

 Future of Green Tea in cancer treatment

-Green tea and its contents were found to have an anticancer effect in animal models and cell lines via regulating cell signaling pathways such as angiogenesis, apoptosis, and transcription factor.
-Extensive research using animal models may aid in determining the specific mechanism of action as well as the level of toxicity/side effect without compromising therapeutic potential.
-Furthermore, a thorough investigation of green tea and its contents based on clinical trials would be extremely beneficial in the development of new anticancer medications.
+Green tea and its contents have an anticancer effect in animal models and cell lines via regulating cell signaling pathways.
+Research using animal models may aid in determining specific mechanism of action and level of toxicity without compromising therapeutic potential.
+Furthermore, investigation of green tea based on clinical trials would be extremely beneficial in the development of new anticancer medications.